bryantamayo1/template-web-dotenv/README.md

-# Webpack-babel-configuration-1
+# template-web-dotenv
->Final version template of webpack to build a web page.
+>Final version template of webpack to build a web page

 ## Table of contents
 1. [Installation](#installation)